Sudan profile - Timeline

 2012 May - Sudan pledges to pull its troops out of the border region of Abyei, which is also claimed by South Sudan, as bilateral peace talks resume.

-2012 June - Week-long student protests in Khartoum against austerity measures spread from to the wider public after the government cuts fuel and other subsidies in response to the drop in oil revenue after the independence of South Sudan.
+2012 June - Protests in Khartoum against austerity measures after government cuts fuel and other subsidies in response to the drop in oil revenue after the independence of South Sudan.

-2013 September - Wave of demonstrations across the country over the government's decision to cut fuel subsidies.
-Scores of people die in clashes with police.
+2013 September - Another wave of demonstrations over subsidies cuts.
+Scores of people die in clashes.

 Ruling party splits